flythereddflagg/RCA/README.md

 - ✓ Items: [ ✓sword, ✓shovel, ✓pickle, ✓gate key, ✓statue key]
 - Item mechanics completely fleshed out
 - Larry AND Holly are playable with these items but both play differently and have different exits at the end (e.g. Larry has less knockback from bludgeoning but is more susceptible to piercing while Holly is the opposite.) (exits are the Original exit to the village and the exit to the mountain or something TBD)
-- Enemies: [ wolf, ossifrage, goblin (club and arrows), and Fey Frog]
+- Enemies: [ snail enemy?, ✓ossifrage, goblin (club and arrows), and Fey Frog]
+  - Snail enemy has reference to Mom's blob of jello from "better off dead"
+  - "its got rasins in it...you like raisins" (achievement title?)
+  - poison trail of "slime" (not destructible) mal-effect on player
+  - garbage can (dented) lid opens little soda with arms and legs come out and spray (acidic?) soda on you
+  - paper bag guys with arms and legs (maybe paper bag jack-o-lanterns)

 - Boss fight must have cheese in the form of the chandelier
 - Basic parallax in the background or major foreground
 - A good amount of polish so that the game is "complete"